awsdocs/aws-lambda-developer-guide/doc_source/API_AddPermission.md

 Required: No

  ** [Principal](#API_AddPermission_RequestSyntax) **   <a name="SSS-AddPermission-request-Principal"></a>
 The principal who is getting this permission\.
-It can be Amazon S3 service Principal \(`s3.amazonaws.com`\) if you want Amazon S3 to invoke the function, an AWS account ID if you are granting cross\-account permission, or any valid AWS service principal such as `sns.amazonaws.com`\.
-For example, you might want to allow a custom application in another AWS account to push events to AWS Lambda by invoking your function\.
+The principal can be an AWS service \(e\.g\. `s3.amazonaws.com` or `sns.amazonaws.com`\) for service triggers, or an account ID for cross\-account access\.
+If you specify a service as a principal, use the `SourceArn` parameter to limit who can invoke the function through that service\.
 Type: String
 Pattern: `.*`
 Required: Yes